girwarkishor/microsite-test-design/markdown/design.md

 Focus on common elements to use in your icons.

-- The first thing to consider is definitely the color palette.
-Using no more than three to four colors keeps the design clean.
+- The first thing to consider is definitely the colour palette.
+Using no more than three to four colours keeps the design clean.
 - Don’t be afraid to repeat elements throughout your icons.
 Repetition help users to identify icons and associate them with an action.

 ##### Give them breathing space